How do I declare an ES major or minor?

 Does the ES major fulfill CORE requirements?

 Does the ES major fulfill any CORE requirements?
 The ES major fulfills the Societies and the Social Sciences component of the College Core Curriculum.
+View Societies and the Social Sciences exceptions, subsitutions, and proficiency exams here.

 Can the Liberal Studies Program course on Environmental Science (ENSTU-UF 5005, Environmental Studies) count as a substitution for the core Environmental Systems Science course (ENVST-UA 100) or as an elective?